Entanglement entropy from entanglement contour: higher dimensions: Comparison between the UV and geometric regulators

-On the other hand, based on the RT formula we can calculate the regularized entanglement entropies on the right hand side of \eqref{mutual} thus calculate the mutual information $I(\mathcal{A}_2:\mathcal{A}^{c})$ across the annulus $\mathcal{A}_1$.
-For the case of an annulus $\mathcal{A}_1$, it has been believed that the mutual informations undergoes a phase transition between finite value to zero value.
-Because in the context of AdS/CFT there are two extremal surfaces for a given annulus, \begin{itemize} \item Two disk phase: the extremal surface is disconnected and is the union of the RT surfaces of the two disk $\mathcal{A}$ and $\mathcal{A}_2$, i.e., $\mathcal{E}_{\mathcal{A}_1}$=$\mathcal{E}_{\mathcal{A}}\cup\mathcal{E}_{\mathcal{A}_{2}}$.
+In this subsection we compare \eqref{Sring1} with the holographic entanglement entropy calculated by the RT formula \cite{Fonda:2014cca,Drukker:2005cu,Hirata:2006jx,Dekel:2013kwa,Nakaguchi:2014pha}.
+Again let us consider the region $A_2$ in Fig.\ref{partitiondisk}, there are two minimal surfaces for the annulus. \begin{itemize} \item Two-disk phase: the extremal surface is disconnected and is the union of the RT surfaces of the two disk $ A$ and $ A_2$, i.e., $\mathcal{E}_{ A_2}$=$\mathcal{E}_{ A}\cup\mathcal{E}_{ A_{1}}$.

 \item Hemi-torus phase: the extremal surface is a connected surface of a hemi-torus.
-The area of this surface is calculated in the appendix. \end{itemize} The holographic entanglement entropy $S_{\mathcal{A}_1}$ is proportional to the area of the smaller one.
-However both of the two areas are infinite, it doesn't make sense to compare their size unless they are regularized.
-The regularization scheme used previously (for example in \cite{Fonda:2014cca,Nakaguchi:2014pha}) is to take a uniform cutoff $z=\bar{\epsilon}$.
-Under this scheme we can adjust the parameter $\frac{R}{R_0}$, the minimal surfaces switch between these two phases at a critical value of the ratio $\frac{R}{R_0}$.
-When $\frac{R}{R_0}$ is larger than the critical value the mutual information is finite in the hemi-torus phase.
-Otherwise $S_{\mathcal{A}_1}=S_{\mathcal{A}_2}+S_{\mathcal{A}}$ and the mutual information will vanish.
+The area of this surface is calculated in \cite{Fonda:2014cca,Nakaguchi:2014pha}. \end{itemize} The holographic entanglement entropy $S_{ A_2}$ is then given by the minimal surface with smaller area.
+Note that both of the two areas are infinite, it does not make sense to compare their size unless they are regularized.
+The standard regularization scheme used in the RT formula is to take a cutoff at $z=\delta$ in the AdS bulk.
+Note that this is not the geometric regularization we discussed in this paper.
+Under this scheme if we adjust the ratio $R_2/R_1$, the minimal surfaces switch between these two phases at a critical value of the ratio $R_2/R_1\approx 2.4$.
+When $R_2/R_1$ is larger than the critical value, the minimal surface will be in the two-disk phase.